 Eli’s love for skiing has put him in some precarious situations in the past.
 On one occasion at the edge of a steep couloir high on Mt.
 Rainier, Eli and his partners had to decide if the slope was safe to descend.
-After assessing the avalanche conditions, verifying their position on the map, and talking with his partners, they dropped in, and it was best run of his life.
+After assessing the avalanche conditions, verifying their position on the map, and talking with his partners, they dropped in, and it was the best run of his life.
 Whether backcountry skiing or at work, Eli loves to gather and evaluate information from a variety of sources and use that data to lead a group or project forward.

 Email: [email protected]